c3lang/c3-web/docs/generic-programming/reflection.md

 *Only available for structs.*

-True is a struct has an inline member.
+True if a struct has an inline member.

 #### `len`